voyzu-docs/dev/docs/_pages/start-here.md

 ---
 ## Welcome
 <hr/>
-Welcome to the Voyzu Developer documentation site.
+Welcome to the Voyzu Developer documentation site!

 Please read this documentation carefully, Voyzu is based on a framework of components and patterns designed to enable rapid, accurate development and to maintain a consistancy of the codebase.
 Failing to apply the correct pattern or use the correct component will require re-work, even if all the desired functionality is achieved.